1 or 2 slices bacon, fried, chopped

 Preheat the oven to 325°F. Butter and lightly flour a 9x5x3-inch loaf pan, or spray it with a butter-flour spray.
 In a large bowl, on the medium speed of an electric mixer, cream the butter until smooth.
 Add the sugars and beat until fluffy, about 3 minutes.
 Add the egg and beat well, then the buttermilk and vanilla.
 Don’t worry if the batter looks a little uneven.
 Sift the flour, cocoa, baking soda, baking powder and salt together right into your wet ingredients.
 Stir together with a spoon until well-blended but do not overmix.
 Scrape down the batter in the bowl, making sure the ingredients are well blended.

 Pour the batter into the prepared loaf pan.
-Bake for 60 to 70 minutes, or until a cake tester inserted into the center of the loaf comes out clean.
+Bake for 60 to 70 minutes.
+Do not test this cake with a skewer, simply press gently with finger in center of top.
+If it resists, cake is done.
 Cool in pan on a rack for about 30 minutes, at which point you can cool it the rest of the way out of the pan.
 Slice and serve with whipped cream or even in a bowl with cream.

 The inspiration for this came from a Germans from Russia recipe for schoofnudla that I came across.
 My husband and I ate them with our fingers like french fries, but traditionally, they would have been served with sauerkraut, potatoes, or sausages.
 In our house, this has morphed into breadsticks and that’s what we call them.
 Making these tasty, crispy little gems is fun, especially when you make them with kids because you shape them by rolling between the palms of your hands as you would a piece of clay.
 Here is the recipe (Makes 10-15 sticks, it all depends on whether you roll them thiner or thicker):